Nicola-01/ATCNS/README.md

 ### Android SDK Tools

-Install the Android command-line tools (assumes Android SDK is set up):
+Install the Android command-line tools:

+- `avdmanager` & `sdkmanager`
+- Android Emulator system images (auto-downloaded on first use)

+Install android emulator
 ```bash
 sdkmanager "emulator"
 ```

-You may be prompted to accept licenses by pressing `y`.

-> Note: When running `send_intents.py` or launching the emulator programmatically, the license agreement prompt **may appear silently** — that is, **no visible "Accept (y/n)" message is shown in the terminal**, but the process will be waiting for input.
+> Note: When running `send_intents.py` or launching the emulator programmatically, the license agreement prompt **may appear silently** — that is, **no visible "Accept (y/n)" message is shown in the terminal**, but the process will be waiting for input.  <br>
-You must still press `y` and then `Enter` to proceed, even if nothing is visibly printed.
+> You must still press `y` and then `Enter` to proceed, even if nothing is visibly printed.

-Required components:

-- `avdmanager` & `sdkmanager` (part of Android SDK tools)
-- Android Emulator system images (auto-downloaded on first use)

 ## Build Instructions